QuantEcon/lecture-source-py/rst_files/wald_friedman.rst

     def find_cutoff_rule(wf, h):
         """
-        This function takes a value function and returns the corresponding cutoffs of where you transition between continue and choosing a specific model
+        This function takes a continuation value function and returns the corresponding cutoffs of where you transition between continue and choosing a specific model
         """